shohinsan/sjsu_cmpe_131/alpha/Specification.md

 ### Alternate Trigger
 - First time using graph of connections between notes
 ### Alternate Postconditions
-- User doesn’t have notes
+- User does not have notes

 ---